 When a synchronized cam pick and place is chosen for an automated process, the commissioning time is cut down tremendously, because it is not relying on extensive programming to achieve the pick and place motion.
 Furthermore, the cam systems are extremely robust and downtime do to a mechanical or programming issue on this type of pick and place are almost non-existent.

 GH Pick and Place Unit

-All Motion Index Drives pick and place cam systems use zero backlash cam/cam follower technology.
+All Motion Index Drives Pick and Place Units Rotary Indexers use zero backlash cam/cam follower technology.
 Whether the pick and place are using barrel, globoidal or flat cams, each has a mechanical modified sinusoidal curve machined into it to achieve a very smooth transfer of the part.
 Since these are mechanically synchronized cam systems, they are operated on one gear motor and are 100% repeatable without the use of servo motors, encoders or external switches to determine position.
 The gear motor can be controlled with simple motor contactors or a simple VFD.

 View more information to Selecting a Rotary Indexer.